 - Closing the project

-The following are a few characteristics of a project life cycle:
+The following are some characteristics of a project life cycle:

-- Risksare higher when the project starts and they decrease as the project moves further.
+- Risks are higher when the project starts and decrease as the project progresses.

-- Staff requirements are low at the beginning of the project and are at a maximum during the execution phase, and then they may decrease.
+- Staff requirements are low at the beginning of the project, maximum during the execution, and afterward, may decrease.

-- Most of the money and time are spent while carrying out the project work.
+- Most of the funds and time are spent during the execution phase.

 Suppose you have a project to build a new motorcycle.

 First, you identify the stakeholders and collect the requirements.
-Once the requirements are identified, you will develop the project management plan to build the motorcycle and develop the schedule.
+Once the requirements are collected, you will develop a plan to build the motorcycle.

 Then you start the real work of building the motorcycle.